Field Data Collection Best Practices

 However, you as the data collector can block satellites too.
 A little planning goes a long way to ensure the point you capture will be as accurate as it can be.
 How does one use the Bad Elf receiver to get the best field data?

 - Make sure that the Bad Elf Receiver is held horizontally.
-The antenna is just below the display and it works best when it is pointed directly up to the sky.
+The antenna is just below the display and it works best when the LCD is pointed directly up to the sky.

 - If you need to be close to the receiver, get it above your head or any obstruction like fences, vehicles, and bushes.
 There are hats with pockets in them that can be very effective.
 Alternatively, a simple photography monopod with a flat surface on the top is a great way to get the Bad Elf receiver above your head.